RobertDamerius/GenericINS/README.md

 A built-in state transformation can be used to transform the state estimation to a desired point of interest.

 **SRSSUKF**<br>
-A square-root spherical simplex unscented kalman filter is used.
+A square-root spherical simplex unscented Kalman filter is used.
 It is numerically robust and computationally more efficient than other sigma-point Kalman filters.
 In addition, some extensions have been added so that quaternions and angles are handled correctly.
+For a generic MATLAB implementation of the SRSSUKF take a look to [github.com/RobertDamerius/SRSSUKF](https://github.com/RobertDamerius/SRSSUKF).

 ## Getting Started